eclipse-emfcloud/emfcloud-website-source/content/documentation/diagramEditor/content.md

 A graph model factory produces a graph model from the source model contained in the model state.

 In this case, we also use the source model from the model state to translate the source model into `GModelRoot`.
-For more complex translations, e.g. for creating edges, the `CoffeeModelServer` is used to resolve references.
+For more complex translations, e.g. for creating edges, the `CustomModelService` is used to resolve references.

 ### Model Operations

-To outsource the responsibility of executing operations directly on the model, operations should be forwarded to the [CoffeeModelService]({{< relref  "/editingDomain#model-service-implementation" >}}).
+To outsource the responsibility of executing operations directly on the model, operations should be forwarded to the [CustomModelService]({{< relref  "/editingDomain#model-service-implementation" >}}).
-The `CoffeeModelService` offers tailored functions to manipulate the model, e.g. dedicated create or delete functions that take as arguments the specific diagram data like the position on the canvas.
+The `CustomModelService` offers tailored functions to manipulate the model, e.g. dedicated create or delete functions that take as arguments the specific diagram data like the position on the canvas.

-## Coffee Editor NG Example
+## Example

 </br>